DarkFeed2005/Health-care-management-System-/README.md

-# MOH Healthcare Management System 🏥
+# MOH Healthcare Management System. 🏥

 A **role-based healthcare management system** designed for the **Ministry of Health (MOH) in Sri Lanka**, built using **Python (CustomTkinter) and MySQL**.